suhanree/network-recommender/README.md

    friends), we dropped users without any friend and their ratings from the
     dataset.
 The number of users is reduced from 366,715 to 174,094 here.
 5. If we ignore network edges between users in different cities (about 22% of edges are dropped here), we now have 10 separate subsets of data.
+    Finally, here
-Here we further drop users by only keeping the biggest component of the network for each city.
+    we further drop users by only keeping the biggest component of the network for each city.
 The number of users now has become 147,114.
     For example, the network (the biggest component) of Montreal with 3,071